pusateri/IETFNext/README.md

 15. Show sessions at each location
 16. have main app handle background downloads (error when app moves to bg)
 17. pdf previews
+18. fix recording menu item to show both recordings if there are two sessions

 IETF colors: